FlyVoid/Leetcode-Java-Solution-Notes/README.md

 # Leetcode-Java-Solution-Notes
-Leetcodes soluations by java and interview notes.
+Leetcode solutions by java and interview notes.